oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ...
 ]]
 ```
-* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
+* FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
 * FieldID and FieldName values MUST be unique within a type definition.
 * If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.